-The Discovery Room in the 1910 Barn is our hands-on center where children can spin wool, construct a Shaker chair, or weave on a loom that’s sized just for them.
+The Discovery Barn in the 1910 Barn is our hands-on center where children can spin wool, construct a Shaker chair, or weave on a loom that’s sized just for them.

 Farm activities include watching baby chicks hatch or milking Mary Jane, a life-size replica of a Holstein cow.

 Try-on Shaker-stye clothing!
 Discovery Room interpreters are happy to take a memorable portrait of you in your new garb.

 Learn to spell with letter boards, write with a quill pen, and receive instruction on how to behave like a good Shaker boy or girl in the Schoolhouse, where children can take a 19th-century school lesson from a costumed Shaker teacher.

 The farm and gardens are always a favorite place for families.
 Children delight in seeing all the animals and their babies.
 The Village keeps heritage breeds of sheep, cows, goats, chickens, turkeys and pigs.

 Hiking our trails is a great way to see Hancock Shaker Village from another vantage point!
 Discover our Shaker legacy along trails which pass bygone building sites and gathering places while enjoying the scenic beauty of the Berkshires.